 So how is this relevant to the workplace?
 Stressors in the workplace that appear to be less difficult than typical activities of daily living have the potential to become insidious.
 For example, lifting a box—which seems no more difficult than lifting a basket of laundry—intermittently with plenty of recovery time, causes us to become stronger, and MSDs do not arise.
 Lifting that same box repeatedly with no recovery time over many years, however, exposes us to the primary risk factors that cause MSDs, with high-force tasks escalating MSD risk the most, and repetition adding to the risk when combined with the high forces.

 These patterns of interaction underlie the development of many disorders, some of which include carpal tunnel syndrome, tendonitis, epicondylitis, hand pain, and lower back disorders.
-By using the right tools to help us recognize when these workplace stressors are present, and by removing them early on, we can stop MSDs before they start.
+By using the right tools to help us recognize when these workplace stressors are present, and by removing them early on, we can prevent MSDs before they begin.

 Barbe et al: The interaction of force and repetition on musculoskeletal and neural tissue responses and sensorimotor behavior in a rat model of work-related musculoskeletal disorders.
 BMC Musculoskeletal Disorders 2013 14:303. http://www.biomedcentral.com/1471-2474/14/303.